Renovations are underway!

 The loft space of the Wallace has been fully renovated as the first phase of the project.
 Visitors will see significant work and improvements in the lobby with freshly painted walls and stained concrete set to showcase and accent a variety of art work and styles.
 In the upstairs loft, originally the living quarters for the Blankenship Family and later theater managers behind the balcony, you will find a unique and beautiful venue with extraordinary views of downtown Levelland.
 It is really quite a site to see the lush green lawn and old courthouse from this vantage point.

 A majority of the work and renovations that have been done are not visible.
-When George Keeling purchased the building over 20 years ago, there were significant structural concerns with the second story and loft.
+When George Keeling purchased the building over 20 years ago, there were significant structural concerns with the second-story and loft.
 Steel beams had to be installed in the ceiling of the lobby to support the second story and additional steel work was done in the loft to reinforce the roof.
-The 501c3 organization was established in 2015 and the building is now owned by the 501c3 organization.
+The 501c3 organization was established in 2015 and the 501c3 organization now owns the building.

 A Tribute to Royce Blankenship